Skip to main content

 Krishna Amin

 Cohort 1 Student Krishna AminKrishna is a PhD student at the Digital Environment Research Institute (DERI) in the AI in Drug Discovery programme.
-He is supervised by Professor Damian Smedley at Queen Mary and Dr Anna Lobley at Exscientia.
 Before joining the programme, he was at the University of Cambridge, from where he holds an MSci.
 (Hons) in Systems Biology and B.A.
 (Hons) in Natural Sciences (specialising in Biochemistry).

 Krishna has a strong interest in using multidimensional data to build and model complex networks in the human body, to better understand complex disease and identify means to improve quality of life.
 His project uses multi-omics data from volunteers around the world to build patient-derived networks of age-related diseases (ARDs).
 These data are linked with volunteers’ medical histories, providing valuable personal insight and data dimensionality.
 He aims to apply these networks to uncover mechanisms of ARDs, facilitate drug target discovery and patient stratification, and predict ARD development in individuals.